marcelinojackson-org/Snowflake.IAC/README.md

 ## Notes

-- `snowflake_table`, `snowflake_sequence`, `snowflake_dynamic_table`, and `snowflake_stage` are preview features in the provider; the configuration enables them via `preview_features_enabled`.
+- Some resources are preview in the provider (materialized views, semantic views, functions, procedures, external tables, table column masking policy application, shares).
+I enable them in `preview_features_enabled` in `envs/dev/terraform.tf`.
-- Stages are defined as external S3 stages.
-Provide bucket names and a storage integration via `stage_*` variables.
+- Iceberg, hybrid, and event tables are created with `snowflake_execute` (SQL).
+They require account-level objects (external volume, etc.).
-- Transient and temporary tables are created with `snowflake_execute` using SQL.
-Temporary tables are session-scoped in Snowflake and may be dropped when the provider session ends.
+- Temporary tables are session‑scoped in Snowflake; they may be dropped when the provider session ends.